ilyabo/jflowmap/README.md

 # Flow map visualization tool

+This repo was originally published on [Google Code](https://code.google.com/archive/p/jflowmap/).

 **IMPORTANT** This project is not developed further anymore.
 Check out <a href="https://flowmap.blue">this tool for publishing flow maps online</a> or <a href="https://github.com/teralytics/flowmap.gl">this JavaScript library for flow mapping</a>.